Ozoir-la-Ferrière

 Ozoir-la-Ferrière (/fr/) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
 It is located in the urban area of Paris 25.6 km east-southeast from the center.

 Demographics

-Inhabitants are called Ozoiriens or Ozophoriciens.
+Inhabitants are called Ozoiriens or Ozophoriciens in French.

 History

 During the French Revolution, Ozoir-la-Ferrière was temporarily renamed Ozoir-la-Raison, meaning "Ozoir the Reason".
+The Hôtel de Ville was completed in 2007.